Splittinea/splitix/README.md

 This project is currently in development, and is not yet ready for production use.

-To update th project, you can use the following commands :
+To update this project, you can use the following commands :

 ```bash
 git status //Checks the status of the repository